eye-fly/Sound-Spectrogram-DOC/README.md

 - **Dynamic Programming**
   - For certain simple visual effects, DP is used to significantly reduce computational complexity and improve performance.

+- **Preprocessing Data**
+  - When possible, Hanning window (constant values) and logarithmic scaling for display purposes (no high precision needed) are preprocessed to avoid long floating-point operations like `log` or `sin`.

 - **DMA (Direct Memory Access):**
   - Drives the display without CPU usage.
 The CPU only changes pixel values in RAM when necessary, while DMA handles the rest.
   - DMA is also used to receive data from the external ADC and store it in RAM, ready for processing in the next frame.